kgolding/website-kgolding.co.uk/content/post/homeassistant-local-https.md

 tags: ["home-assistant", "esphome"]
 ---

-In order to use the ESPHome add-on in Home Assistant you have to access the web portal using https.
+In order to use voice input, or the ESPHome add-on in Home Assistant you have to access the web portal using https.
 <!--more-->

+Whilst the excellent https://www.nabucasa.com/ service provides public https access to your local home assistant server, you have to a; have an Internet connection and b; enable remote access.
+The guide below shows you how to use https locally with no Internet or public facing access needed.

 ### Stage 1 - Create ssl certificates

-#### Option 1 - Online service
+#### Option A - Online service (easy)

 1. Goto https://gencert.srv.lxsig.uk/
 1. Enter your Home Assistants IP address & host name